1970–71 NFL playoffs: NFC: San Francisco 49ers 17, Minnesota Vikings 14

 The 10–3–1 49ers, making their first playoff game since 1957, stunned the heavily favored Vikings, the defending NFL champions who had finished the regular season with an NFL best record at 12–2.
 The 49ers defeated the Vikings in Minnesota, despite losing three of five fumbles; Minnesota had four turnovers.
 The loss ended a 16-game home winning streak at Metropolitan Stadium for the Vikings, including postseason.

 Quarterback John Brodie led the 49ers to their first NFL playoff victory by throwing for 201 yards and touchdown and rushing for another.
 The Vikings scored first when Minnesota defensive back Paul Krause picked up San Francisco running back Ken Willard's fumble in midair and returned it 22 yards for a touchdown.
-But the 49ers scored 17 unanswered points, first with Brodie's 24-yard touchdown pass to Dick Witcher.
+The 49ers responded by scoring 17 unanswered points, first with Brodie's 24-yard touchdown pass to Dick Witcher.
 Then in the second quarter, San Francisco converted a Vikings fumble into Bruce Gossett's 40-yard field goal.
-Brodie scored the clinching touchdown, a 1-yard run, with 1:20 left.
-Minnesota's 24-yard touchdown pass was snapped with only seven seconds left in the game, and ended with just one second remaining on the clock.
+Brodie scored the clinching touchdown, a one-yard run, with 1:20 left.
+Minnesota's 24-yard touchdown pass was completed with only seven seconds left in the game, and ended with just one second remaining on the clock.

 This was the first postseason meeting between the 49ers and Vikings.